yhdchoi/spring_cloud_msa/account-service/README.md

 }
 ```

-Spring Boot’s integration with OpenAPI through Springdoc OpenAPI is a dynamic process that continuously
-reflects the state of an application’s API.
-By scanning controllers, analyzing method signatures,
-and structuring metadata into a machine-readable format, Springdoc OpenAPI generates real-time documentation
-without requiring manual updates.
-This mechanism works directly within the Spring Boot lifecycle,
-automatically detecting changes and exposing the API specification through standardized endpoints.
-Developers can customize the documentation process using annotations and configuration settings,
-allowing precise control over how API details are presented.

 ## 3. Testing - Testcontainers

 > Testcontainers is a library that provides easy and lightweight APIs for bootstrapping local development